stoyicker/ivv/README.md

  Instrumented tests are only present in the `splash` module and can be run using the `cAT` task.

 # Setup for contributions
 Once cloned, just setup the hooks:

 ```shell
 $<project-dir>: ./hooks/setup (or whatever equivalent if on Windows).
 ```

+# Potential improvements
+* Running instrumented and monkey tests on CI.
+Also some parallelism can probably be introduced to speed things up.
+* Refining infrastructure; there's a fair amount of duplication as things are now.
+Also maybe drop Groovy for Kotlin.
+* Some more tests never hurt.